 Such resilience may be unexpected, but it's typical of ecologically sound design.
 Like everything in Edenicity, it's not even remotely austere.
 If anything, it's exuberantly abundant.
 That's why the last episode was titled "Feeding the World in Style."

-Remember, we set out on this quest with the daunting design challenge of living in a way the ends the global mass extinction.
+Remember, we set out on this quest with the daunting design challenge of living in a way the ends global mass extinction.
 When I got into the details, it seemed likely that we would have to reduce our land, energy and resource uses by 95% or more: an impossibly austere number if our only tools are traditional economics and politics.

 But Edenicity brings a new tool to the table: strong design patterned after natural ecology.
-In the last episode, we used this tool to shrink our land, energy and resource used by more than 97% while ending hunger and creating paradise on Earth for everyone.
+In the last episode, we used this tool to shrink our land, energy and resource use by more than 97% while ending hunger and creating paradise on Earth for everyone.
 Now let's take those same principles, plus some innovative trends in technology, and design a transportation system more than 20 times better than anything else the world has ever seen.
-And as a free bonus, we'll get all the clean energy will ever need.
+And as a free bonus, we'll get all the clean energy we'll ever need.

 Cities designed like modern Edens, for ecological and economic abundance.
 I'm Kev Polk, your guide to Edenicity.
 Welcome to Episode 12 where we'll discuss the Edenicity of transportation.

 Let's start with the most basic mode of transportation: walking.
 Now, Edenicity is a high density environment, and higher density means you can do more of your errands on foot, especially if your neighborhood is designed for mixed use.
-And what that means is that you can easily walk to the store to school, a clinic, a barber or hair salon, a daycare, a cafe or even to work.
+And what that means is that you can easily walk to the store, to school, a clinic, a barber or hair salon, a daycare, a cafe or even to work.
 And to me, walkable also implies that the walk is pleasant, meaning no scary street or highway crossings.
 And on your errands you should see more greenery than concrete.

 As I mentioned in Episode 4, street life is a major socializing force.
 Those of us lucky enough to have grown up in a walkable neighborhood learned the value of courtesy, how to handle money, how to negotiate, how to lend a helping hand, how to assert ourselves or de escalate conflicts.